“Life is what happens to you while you’re busy making other plans.” – John Lennon

 Unfortunately, in the United States, a lot of Americans spend much of the last years of their life in ill health.
 The health span curve shows a long drawn out part at the end.

 My goal of learning about anti-aging and regenerative medicine is not to defeat death.
 What I want for myself and my patients is to square off the health span curve so it shows health and vitality persisting into advancing ages.
 A doctor friend of mine says, “I want to be sliding into my grave as they start to throw the dirt.”

 What about you?
 Do you want to reach and enjoy a healthy elderhood?

 Here’s one great suggestion to jumpstart all your efforts to support and improve your health this year – help out your liver with a detox program.

 After the A4M conference I attended last month, I went on a super fun vacation with my husband to see my family in Argentina.
 We pretty much ate our way through Buenos Aires.
 I introduced him to as many as possible of the yummy foods I enjoyed when I traveled there as a kid and throughout my life.

 My husband and I are going to help our livers recover from our holiday season by doing a 7-Day Detox program the first week of February.
-Click here if you’re interested in joining us and I’ll make sure you get more information.
+Learn more about the detox program here if you’re interested in joining us.

 Whether you do this detox program or any other path to support your one precious body, I challenge you now in this new year, to decide what you will do differently to square off your health span curve so that you stay vital and healthy, and enjoy a long and vibrant lifespan.